yegor256/blog/_drafts/_data.md

-It seems that type/class hierarchies in OOP may be designed in two extreme ways: either with full encapsulation of data in mind; or with just a few interfaces making raw data visible, and letting classes deal with them, parse them, and turn them into smaller data elements.
+It seems that type/class hierarchies in OOP may be designed in two extreme ways: either with full encapsulation of data in mind; or with just a few interfaces making raw data visible, and letting classes deal with it, parse it, and turn it into smaller data elements.
 You may be surprised, but I'm suggesting the second option is more elegant.
 It seems to me that we don't lose object orientation, but rather gain a lot of flexibility, reusability, testability, and so on.